 Effective charities do not just ask for corporate funding for their causes, but they attract it.

-Every year corporate America gives more and more to charity – a total of more than $23 billion for nonprofit work, according to IEG.
+Every year corporate America gives more and more to charity – according to IEG there will be approximately $2.3 billion donated in 2017 alone.
 Corporations do not just respond to solicitations, however.
 They seek strategic partnerships with agencies that can improve their brand and image, ultimately helping them reach new markets and sell more of their product.

 Here are 7 tips to help make those corporations look your way and invest in your cause.